lthms/soap.coffee-lthms/site/posts/StronglySpecifiedFunctionsRefine.md

           end eq_refl).
 ```

-The proof are also very similar, and are left to read as an exercise for
+The proof is also very similar, and are left to read as an exercise for
 passionate readers.

 ```coq